Blinerator/aes-128-fpga/doc/external_interface.md

 ## Decryption
 1. The user shall begin by toggling `reset` over at least 1 clock cycle.
-2. The user shall assert `start` and `send_auth` for at least 5 clock cycles.
-Upon seeing this sequence, the FPGA shall switch to decryption mode.
+2. The user shall assert `start` and `send_auth` for 5 clock cycles.
+Upon seeing this sequence, the FPGA shall switch to decryption mode on the 6th clock cycle.
 3. The user shall populate the data bus with the first 4 bytes of the initial vector and assert `start`.
-    - The data bus shall use little endianness.
-    - The data bus shall remain valid while `start` is asserted.
+    - The same requirements as in Encryption (2) apply here.
-4. The user shall repeat the handshaking sequence in (2), transmitting first the initial vector, then the key, and finally the first cipherblock.
+4. The user shall repeat the handshaking sequence in (3), transmitting first the initial vector, then the key, and finally the first cipherblock.
 5. The user shall assert `send_auth` to indicate it is ready to receive the plaintext.
     - While `send_auth` is asserted, the FPGA shall drive the data bus.
 6. The user shall wait for `done` to assert, indicating valid data.
 Once it has read the data bus, the user shall pulse `start` to advance to the next 4 bytes of the plaintext.